• Skip to primary navigation

 Jump to Recipe

 If you love shrimp, then this will be your new favorite pasta dish.
-It's basically my Shrimp Scampi - but served with pasta.
-All the amazing shrimp scampi flavor, in a delicious dinner package.
+It's basically my Shrimp Scampi - but served over pasta.
+So you get all the amazing shrimp scampi flavor in a complete restaurant-quality dinner package, right in your own kitchen!

 Save This Recipe Form